rmcorre/folio-backend/README.md

 # folio-backend
-Spring Boot back-end exposing a RESTful api for the folio-frontend.
+Spring Boot back-end exposing a RESTful api for the folio project.